HLA-DR: Structure

 HLA-DR is an αβ heterodimer, cell surface receptor, each subunit of which contains two extracellular domains, a membrane-spanning domain and a cytoplasmic tail.
 Both α and β chains are anchored in the membrane.
 The N-terminal domain of the mature protein forms an alpha-helix that constitutes the exposed part of the binding groove, the C-terminal cytoplasmic region interact with the other chain forming a beta-sheet under the binding groove spanning to the cell membrane.
 The majority of the peptide contact positions are in the first 80 residues of each chain.

 Genetics

 The genetics of HLA-DR is complex.
 HLA-DR is encoded by several loci and several 'genes' of different function at each locus.
 The DR α-chain is encoded by the HLA-DRA locus.
 Unlike the other DR loci, functional variation in mature DRA gene products is absent.
-(Note: see table Number of Variant Alleles HLA-DR Loci- reduces the potential functional combinations from ~1400 to ~400 ([table is not exact because new alleles are continually being added; not all new alleles are functional variants of the mature subunits]).
+(Note: see table Number of Variant Alleles HLA-DR Loci) This reduces the potential functional combinations from ~1400 to ~400 ([table is not exact because new alleles are continually being added; not all new alleles are functional variants of the mature subunits]).